videointeractionguidance/videointeractionguidance.github.io/content/input/_index.md

 ## All set?

-Click to head to KoboToolbox
+Click to head to to the DCS form

 {{< cta cta_text="Input Data" cta_link="https://ee-eu.kobotoolbox.org/x/NR8fGEhL" cta_new_tab="false" >}}

+## Testing

+If you would first like to test the form please [contact us](/contact)